How to Write Content around Keywords to Boost Your Rankings

 Where keyword placement does matter is at the beginning of the article, so be sure to pepper your introduction with a few targeted keywords.

-4. Short-Tail Keywords vs. Long-Tail Keywords
+4. Short-head Keywords vs. Long-Tail Keywords

-Both short-tail and long-tail keywords have their share of supporters and detractors.
+Both short-head and long-tail keywords have their share of supporters and detractors.
 We say, why can’t you have both?
 In fact, you need both.
 In case you are not familiar with the term, long-tail keywords are, well, long phrases which are extremely specific, but which are more likely to be used by readers which are close to purchasing something they need.

 With long-tail keywords, you are going to run into much less competition, and you will experience short-term benefits because people who are looking for those long-tail keywords will come straight to your website.

-Short-tail keywords, on the other hand, are much less specific and cast a much wider net in terms of audience.
+Short-head keywords, on the other hand, are much less specific and cast a much wider net in terms of audience.
 With short-term keywords, however, you are going to face a lot of competition, but as you produce quality content and establish yourself as a reliable source of information, those short-term keywords will start working in your favor.

 You just have to be patient and work hard at creating great content.
 Once you have built your reputation, you will have people looking for general terms, such as “digital photography,” and clicking on your links, because they will have made their way toward the first pages of Google Search.